-- a.
-To ensure that lot sizes are consistent with the environmental qualities and constraints of land in these zones. - b.
+- To ensure that lot sizes are consistent with the environmental qualities and constraints of land in these zones - b.
 To minimise potential impacts of development on flooding and risks to property from flooding. - c.
-To limit risks of impacts to infrastructure including the Sydney Catchment Authority Upper Canal, electricity lines and underground pipelines. - d.
-To ensure that development does not impact on the visual qualities of these areas or visual amenity in adjacent areas.
+To limit risks of impacts to infrastructure including the Sydney Catchment Authority Upper Canal, electricity lines and underground pipelines. - To ensure that development does not impact on the visual qualities of these areas or visual amenity in adjacent areas.

-- The minimum frontage width of lots in the Environmental Living zone is: - 30 metres, where the lot is within (or partly within) Floodprone and Major Creeks land as indicated on the Development Control Map that forms part of the Growth Centres SEPP; or - 20 metres where the lot is wholly outside Floodprone and Major Creeks land. - 2.
-Subdivision of land in the Environmental Living zone is to: - Consider the location of flood prone land and ensure that each lot is capable of accommodating a dwelling that complies with the controls for development on flood prone land in clause 2.3.1. - Protect Existing Native Vegetation and other vegetation within the Environment Protection overlay on the Precinct Indicative Layout Plan. - 3.
-Subdivision of land in the Environmental Living zone is to ensure that: - The layout of residential lots and the likely positioning and orientation of dwellings does not significantly impact on the visual character of the locality. - The orientation of lots and dwellings allows for passive surveillance of public land and infrastructure easements where relevant. - Any areas of remnant native vegetation or significant trees are preserved to the maximum practical extent, including avoiding or minimising subdivision of land that contains Existing Native Vegetation (as shown on the Native Vegetation Protection Areas Map). - Impacts on utilities easements can be avoided during subdivision works and when buildings are constructed on the land. - Access to easements for maintenance and inspections is maintained.
+- 1. The minimum frontage width of lots in the Environmental Living zone is: - 2.
+30 metres, where the lot is within (or partly within) Flood prone and Major Creeks land as indicated on the Development Control Map that forms part of the Growth Centres Western Parkland City SEPP; or - 3.
+20 metres where the lot is wholly outside Flood prone and Major Creeks land. - 4.
+Subdivision of land in the Environmental Living zone is to: - 5.
+Consider the location of flood prone land and ensure that each lot is capable of accommodating a dwelling that complies with the controls for development on flood prone land in clause 2.3.1. - 6.
+Protect Existing Native Vegetation and other vegetation within the Environment Protection overlay on the Precinct Indicative Layout Plan. - 7.
+Subdivision of land in the Environmental Living zone is to ensure that: - 8.
+The layout of residential lots and the likely positioning and orientation of dwellings does not significantly impact on the visual character of the locality. - The orientation of lots and dwellings allows for passive surveillance of public land and infrastructure easements where relevant. - 10.
+Any areas of remnant native vegetation or significant trees are preserved to the maximum practical extent, including avoiding or minimising subdivision of land that contains Existing Native Vegetation (as shown on the Native Vegetation Protection Areas Map). - 11.
+Impacts on utilities easements can be avoided during subdivision works and when buildings are constructed on the land. - 12.
+Access to easements for maintenance and inspections is maintained.